schitresh/system-design/design_concepts/2_communication/1_network_protocols.md

 - Core protocol that operates at the transport layer of the OSI model
 - Ensures that data packets are delivered reliably and in order from the sender
 - Establishes a connection earlier than data transfer
-  - Ensures the receipt of packets and retransmit if there is any loss or corrupted data
+  - Ensures the receipt of packets and retransmits if there is any loss or corrupted data
 - Used where data integrity and sequencing are critical
   - Web browsing, data transfers, e-mail delivery

 ## User Datagram Protocol (UDP)
-- Simple connectionless protocol that offerens minimal services than TCP
+- Simple connectionless protocol that offers minimal services than TCP
 - Also referred as fire and forget protocol
 - Does not guarantee delivery or order of packets
 - Doesn't provide error checking or flow control mechanisms
 - Doesn't setup a connection before data transfer
-- Used in real-time applications where low latecy is important like VoIP, online gaming, video streaming
+- Used in real-time applications where low latecy is important
+  - Like VoIP, online gaming, video streaming

 ## Domain Name System (DNS)
 - Translates user-friendly domain names (www.example.com) to numerical IP addresses (192.0.2.1)